FREQUENTLY ASKED QUESTIONS

 IS THERE BEFORE AND AFTER SCHOOL PROVISION?

-Yes, ‘Breakfast Club’ runs each day from 7.45am for £1.00 and from 8am for free until school begins (pupils from Nursery to Y6) and ‘After School Club’ is from 3.10pm until 5.15pm daily.
+Yes, ‘Breakfast Club’ runs each day from 7.45am for £2.00 for all children from FS2 upwards, Nursery have their own in their classroom from 8am and ‘After School Club’ is from 3.10pm until 5.15pm daily.

 WHAT IF I’M LATE PICKING UP?

 Sometimes you may be unavoidably delayed.
 Please contact the school office as soon as possible and we will place your child in ‘After School Club’ until you arrive.
 You may be asked to pay an after school club fee if you are late.
 If children are regularly collected late, we will contact you to discuss how we can help.

 WHAT IF MY CHILD IS GOING HOME WITH SOMEONE ELSE?

 At the beginning of the school year, we ask all families to provide a complete list of adults responsible for collecting a child from school.
 If another adult is needed to collect your child, and they are not on ‘the list’, you must let the school know in advance, preferably in writing via a note sent in that morning.
 For reasons of Safeguarding, we will not let a child of any age leave the school premises with another parent or adult without your permission and may call you to confirm arrangements.

 SEND is Special Educational Needs and Disability and the member of staff responsible is the SENCo who co-ordinates provision for these children.
 Many children have difficulties learning and the SENCo will help you to understand how your child can be supported and will organise professional help from other agencies if needed.
 Children with SEND will have specific targets in school to help with their learning.

 WHAT IF MY CHILD HAS SPECIAL NEEDS?